 - diarrhea (especially small amounts, with mucus)

 - swollen or bloated abdomen, especially in infants

-There is no way to prevent appendicitis, but with sophisticated diagnostic tests and antibiotics, most cases are identified and treated without complications.
+There is no way to prevent appendicitis, but with the right diagnostic tests and antibiotics, most cases are identified and treated without complications.

-If appendicitis goes untreated, the inflamed appendix can burst 24 to 72 hours after the symptoms begin.
-If the appendix has burst, the pain may spread across the whole abdomen, and the child's fever may be very high, reaching 104ºF (40ºC).
+If appendicitis is not treated, the inflamed appendix can burst 24 to 72 hours after the symptoms begin.
+If the appendix does burst, the pain may spread across the whole abdomen and the child's fever may be very high, reaching 104ºF (40ºC).

 The symptoms of appendicitis can vary according to a child's age.
 In kids 2 years old or younger, the most common symptoms are vomiting and a bloated or swollen abdomen, accompanied by pain.

-If you suspect that your child has appendicitis, call your doctor immediately and don't give your child any pain medication or anything to eat or drink unless instructed to by the doctor.
+If you suspect that your child has appendicitis, call your doctor immediately and don't give your child any pain medicine or anything to eat or drink unless instructed to by the doctor.